indice-co/EDI.Net/README.md

 ## The Picture clause
 The _Picture Clause_ is taken from COBOL laguage and the way it handles expressing numeric and alphanumric data types.
-It is used throug out tradacoms.
+It is used throughout tradacoms.

 |Symbol | Description      | Example Picture  | Component           | c# result
 |:-----:|------------------|:----------------:|---------------------|------------------|